tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ```

 Is it so difficult to guess the right hierarchy of nested scopes to
 keep the counts of local references low?
+We have found that it is
-It is a problem which worsens
-with the size of the application.
-When building a server application
+a problem that worsens with the size of the application.
+When building
-which made many invocations to Java, we started with a scope per client
+a complex server application that made many invocations to Java, we
-request, and then a scope per test, and then we added scopes within the
+started with a scope per client request, and then a scope per test,
-scopes when we were creating more local references than anticipated.
+and then we added scopes within the scopes when we were creating more
+local references than anticipated.
+Eventually, it did get very
+difficult for teams with many programmers of varying experience levels
-Eventually, it did get difficult for a programmer to be sure that
+to be sure that the number of extant references stayed bounded for all
-references stayed bounded for all possible code paths and inputs.
+possible code paths and inputs.

 ## Linear Types